 While dermatologists argue that eye creams are pretty much redundant when it comes to treating dark circles, this hydrates and moisturises skin around the eyes, plumping out fine lines.
 It feels like a balm but isn't tacky (so won't make your concealer slip and slide) and doesn't contain any silicone.
 If you're after something a bit lighter, try Glossier Bubblewrap, £23.

-A universal balm (best for lips and cuticles), hyaluronic acid gel serum (non-sticky) and face mist (fresh and hydrating) complete the collection, but products currently missing are sunscreen (because SPF is a must when using retinol and exfoliating acids) and a cleanser for morning and evening.
+A universal balm (best for lips and cuticles), hyaluronic acid gel serum (non-sticky), foam cleanser (moisturising), gel-to-water face wash (glow-enhancing) and face mist (fresh and hydrating) complete the collection, but one product currently missing is a sunscreen (because SPF is a must when using retinol and exfoliating acids).
 The good thing about simple and effective products like these is that you can mix and match across all brands depending on your preference.
-Try something gentle like Cetaphil Pro Cleansing Facial Wash, £14.99, or Kiehl's Cannabis Sativa Seed Oil Herbal Cleanser, £24, to shift makeup, oil and dirt.
 La Roche-Posay Anthelios Ultra-Light Invisible Fluid SPF 150, £17.50, and Avène Very High Protection Tinted Suncare for Ageing Skin SPF50+, £20, are excellent sunscreens which don't make skin feel oily or coated.

 Refinery29's selection is purely editorial and independently chosen – we only feature items we love!
 As part of our business model we do work with affiliates; if you directly purchase something from a link on this article, we may earn a small amount of commission.
 Transparency is important to us at Refinery29, if you have any questions please reach out to us.